-For a year and a half I’ve been keeping tabs on “Brown” who had been diagnosed with nasal cancer in February 2011.
+Years ago, we helped the owner of a dog named “Brown” who had been diagnosed with nasal cancer in February 2011.
 But this old girl didn’t lay down and take it, she was a fighter.

-She touched base with me every couple months to let me know how she was doing.
+She touched base with us every couple months to let us know how Brown was doing.
 As it turns out, Brown was quite the dancer and liked to show off her skills every Friday night to the tune of doo-wop.
 Sweet!

-Then in May of 2012, Brown took a turn for the worse and her quality of life began to suffer.
-The cleaning her facial tumor became very painful and she would cry in agony.
-Sue always said that when this happened she would send her home and that’s what she did.
+Then in May of 2012, Brownie took a turn for the worse and her quality of life began to suffer.
+The cleaning of her facial tumor became very painful and she would cry in agony.
+Sue always said that when this happened she would “send her home” and that’s what she did.

 Get Emotional and Share Your Feelings